irbizzelus/random-noncode-stuff/Gilza txts/Weapons.md

 #### Grenade launcher's ammunition with noticable differenes:
 * High velocity rounds: New greande type (not avialable on Basilisk 3V and Arbiter grenade launchers).
 Grenade's travel speed is tripled at a cost of 20% ammo pick up.
 Other stats are identicall to standard frag round.
 NOTE: does not work as a client, because host handles projectiles in PD2 and i can't do anything about it.
 What i can do, is make your ammo pick up identicall to the standard frag round if you are playing as a client, so you wouldnt have to worry about swapping nade types all the time.
-* Poison grenades: practically can't kill anything, BUT the damage over time effect is now 30 seconds, and during the FULL 30 SECOND DURATION enemies are now stun locked in the vomitting animation.
-This makes poision an extremely effective slow-down tool, escpecially if you use it in chokes, or on enemies that are really far away.
+* Poison grenades: practically can't kill anything, BUT the damage over time effect is now 20 seconds, and during the FULL 20 SECOND DURATION enemies are now stun locked in the vomitting animation.
+This makes poision an extremely effective slow-down/crowd control tool, escpecially if you use it in chokes, or on enemies that are really far away.
 Also keeping your grinder/anarchist regen is even easier now.
 * Incendiary grenades: Ammo pick up is now reduced even more then in the base game.

 # Throwables: